ShlomoLove/HarryPotterDanceParty/README.md

 # subclass-dance-party
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
+In this project we showed the inheritance of classes by recreating an imaginary fight between good and evil.
 This project was worked on with a pair.